April Maadhathil: Critical reception

 The Hindu wrote: "Stanley who heads [sic] direction, deserves special mention for a very decent handling of romance."
 Chennai Online called it "just another youth-based college campus caper, the scenes moving through college-time, vacations (to justify the title), and back to the college.
 The saving grace is the freshness of the teaming and the on-screen chemistry of the lead pair."
 Visual Dasan of Kalki wrote it is a college campus formula love story of friendship first then love but as if it has not been painted with an old color, the scenes are refreshingly new, often freeing us from the state of watching a film and making us feel like we are rewinding our college life.
 Cinesouth wrote "The film states loud and clear that friendship between a boy and a girl ends in love without exception.
 And, the first time director Stanley has also proved that more than heroism, it is screenplay that matters the most for a film".
 C. Shivakumar of Deccan Herald wrote "Director SS Stanley has done a good job with the script, but then one feels that the campus love theme is an oft-repeated one.
 In the first half, the director poignantly highlights the virtue of friendship between a boy and a girl in the campus, but in the second half, he dishes out the usual romantic fare.
 The script has a simple narrative, average songs and good performance by the lead characters.".
 Yahoo Movies wrote "Sneha and Srikanth have done their parts well, but the storyline lets them down.
 Music is no great shakes.
 However, the camerawork is good.
 An average campus love story!".
+Sify wrote "The film is technically tacky with an utterly lamebrained story.
+Director S.S.Stanly has no clue of making a convincing love story.
+Srikanth is disappointing as Kathir and Sneha as Swetha has nothing much to do, but to look nice and say some banal dialogues.
+And for God’s sake does Gayathri Jayaram have to be a part of the cast?
+She has once again been displayed in a meaningless role with skimpy clothes.
+Karnas’ cheap comedy is unbearable.
+The music by Yuvan Shankar Raja is below average".